Rishi-Rahul/Solar-System-game/README.md

 ### Planet Exploration

 * Explore all 8 planets in the Solar System.
-* Read facts and information about each planet.
-* Learn about their unique characteristics.

-### Quiz Mode

-* Test your knowledge with space-related questions.
-* Challenge yourself and improve your score.

 ### Interactive Tutorial

 * Includes a tutorial to help users understand how everything works.